Profiting By Integrating Electronic Waste Into The Circular Economy

 The Global Challenge of e-Waste

 Electronic waste (e-Waste) has become a global challenge as electrical and electronic products have become ever-present in today’s life.
 And the problem is growing exponentially as technology is advancing at a quicker pace, replacing old with new.
-Nearly 45 million tons of e-Waste are generated each year throughout the world and this is only going to increase.
+Nearly 45 million tons of e-Waste are generated each year throughout the world and this is only going to increase the amount of trash in landfills, making diverted waste initiatives more crucial than ever.

 In fact, only 20% of e-Waste is collected and recycled under appropriate conditions and with correct documentation, while the majority is thrown into the trash leading to environmental damage and severe human health consequences when not safely managed.